rackerlabs/support-how-to/content/cloud-load-balancers/permissions-matrix-for-cloud-load-balancers.md

 List Absolute Limits | `GET /loadbalancers/absolutelimits/` | **Observer & Creator & Admin** | Return the current absolute limits for the account.
 List Limits | `GET /loadbalancers/limits` | **Observer & Creator & Admin** | Return the current limits for the account.

-\* This operation is not capable of returning details for a load balancer which has been deleted.

-** Currently only Rackspace-based domain names are supported.

-*** Historical usage data is available for up to 90 days of service activity.

-***** **Warning:** If SSL is enabled on a load balancer that is configured with nodes that are NOT in the same datacenter, then decrypted traffic will be sent in clear text over the public internet to the external node(s) and will no longer be secure.

 ### Cloud Load Balancer Terminology

 #### Algorithm

-A Process that defines how traffic should be directed between back-end nodes.
+A process that defines how traffic should be directed between back-end nodes.

 #### Connection Logging